 The re-use or adaptation of rural buildings for residential use will be carefully assessed.
-Proposals must be accompanied by justification that a reasonable effort has been made to secure a suitable economic development use, or that this is not viable, before residential use is considered.
+Proposals must be accompanied by justification that a reasonable effort has been made to secure a suitable economic development use, or that this is not viable, or for reasons of sustainability or historical significance an alternative use would be preferable, before residential use is considered.
+(SA-MA40)